ronanboiteau/Minishell1/README.md

 C shell that can execute basic commands.

-Take a look at [42sh](https://github.com/ronanboiteau/42sh) if you want a shell capable of executing more complex commands (pipes, redirections...).
+Take a look at [42sh](https://github.com/ronanboiteau/42sh) if you're looking for a shell capable of executing more complex commands (pipes, redirections...).

 This shell is based on [tcsh](https://en.wikipedia.org/wiki/Tcsh).